mohamedhasim02/mohamedhasim02/README.md

 ![code](https://github.com/user-attachments/assets/9ae3cd6e-a1a6-4e8e-badb-1c410e1bf8e2)

 <h3 align="center">Welcome to my GitHub profile!
-I'm an aspiring developer and data analyst passionate about creating engaging and user-friendly web experiences.
+I'm an aspiring software developer and data analyst passionate about creating engaging and user-friendly web experiences.
 This README serves as a guide to understanding who I am, what I'm working on, and how you can collaborate with me.</h3>

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=mohamedhasim02&label=Profile%20views&color=0e75b6&style=flat" alt="mohamedhasim02" /> </p>